MaxRan92/shopping-chart/README.md

 * ### Blog and Blog posts

-In the blog section, the user can view a list of blog posts with the title and a small description about the topic trated.
+In the blog section, the user can view a list of blog posts with the title and a small description about the topic treated.

 ![blog](readme/images/blog.png)